Local data in Angular Grid component

 }

-Binding data from excel file
+Binding data from Excel file

-1. Import excel file using Uploader component.
+1. Import Excel file using the Uploader component

 import { Component, ViewChild } from '@angular/core';